 Do you have any start-up advice you can share with women reading this who would like to launch their own businesses?

-For women looking to start-up their company, check out this article I shared on my blog: THE 21 Steps to Entrepreneurship: START TODAY!
+For women looking to start-up their company, stop by my blog and check out this article - THE 21 Steps to Entrepreneurship: START TODAY!

 These were the steps I followed to launch my own business.
 I recommend it to every new entrepreneur that I counsel.